Laccaria laccata: Description

+Similar species

-Formerly considered a subspecies by French mycologist René Maire, the close deceiver (Laccaria proxima) is a European relative with a fine scaly cap and found in wetter habitats.
+Formerly considered a subspecies by French mycologist René Maire, the close deceiver (L. proxima) is a European relative with a fine scaly cap and found in wetter habitats.
 Microscopically, its spores are narrower and more oval-shaped.

-In California, what was thought to be L. laccata under eucalyptus has turned out to be the Australian species Laccaria fraterna.
-Other similar species include Laccaria amethysteo-occidentalis and Laccaria bicolor.
+In California, what was thought to be L. laccata under eucalyptus has turned out to be the Australian species L. fraterna.
+Other similar species include L. amethysteo-occidentalis and L. bicolor.

 Distribution and habitat

 Laccaria laccata is found in scattered troops in wooded areas, and on heathland often in poor soil.
 It is very common in all of the northern temperate zones, but tends to favor cool weather.
-L. laccata is mycorrhizal with several types of trees, including members of the Pinaceae (Pines), Fagaceae (Beech), and Betulaceae (Birch).
+It is mycorrhizal with several types of trees, including members of the Pinaceae (Pines), Fagaceae (Beech), and Betulaceae (Birch).
 It is found across Europe and North America, south into Mexico and Costa Rica.
 Laccaria species are mycorrhizal, and thought by some to be pioneer species.

+The roots of Corylus avellana (Hazel) are also used as a host for the fungus in Great Britain.